 If you want, you can even jar them and keep them in the fridge for later!
 That helps them to last a little longer.
 However, make sure to remember to take them out of the fridge a couple of hours before you plan on using them as they’re much better at room temperature!

 New kitchen gadget alert.
 My new favourite pan is this glass oven proof roaster from Judge.
 The thick glass roaster is perfect for cooking and presenting the dinner on the table.
 It is unbelievably light yet holds heat well and easy to pick up out of the oven when wearing gloves.
 It also washes up a treat.
 (I hate washing up so this means a lot to me).

 I’ve used this dish as a serving platter and it’s beautiful.
 It really emphasises the colour and helps you pay more attention to the food.

-Roast Tomatoes with Garlic, Basil and Chilli
+How to Roast Tomatoes with Basil the Easy Way